1. Francois Truffaut on Michelangelo Antonioni:

 Barry Lyndon is a boring movie, bro.

-Barry Lyndon is a beautiful movie, tranny
+Barry Lyndon is a beautiful movie, troony

 You watched it wrong.
 What a shame lol

-As a MASSIVE Kubrickfag, this I disagree with.
+As a MASSIVE Kubrickgay, this I disagree with.
 Barry Lyndon is definitely his most underrated and overlooked film, but it's not his best.
 His top 3 in no particular order are 2001, Dr. Strangelove and Paths of Glory, with The Shining and A Clockwork Orange fighting for 4th and 5th.

 Barry Lyndon is amazing